ow4ed/ow4ed/README.md

-- 👋 Hi, I’m @ow4ed
+- 👋 Hi, I’m Stefan
 - 👀 I’m interested in stuff
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on stuff
-- 📫 How to reach me:
+- 📫 How to reach me: check out my email
-  -> stefan.tataru8@gmail.com
-  ->

 <!---
 ow4ed/ow4ed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.